Business Loans For Cleaning Services

 There are various types of business loans available and not every one is the perfect fit for each individual.
 We have funded thousands of businesses and will work with you to find the best business loan for you and your company.

-Failing to meet any of a bank’s qualifications means that you fall into what the lending industry calls a “bad credit” business loan.
+Failing to meet any of a bank’s qualifications means that you fall into what the lending industry calls a “bad credit” borrower.
 Note that your credit score could be perfectly acceptable, but another factor could disqualify you from borrowing.
-Alternative lenders offer bad credit business loans to small business owners who need access to capital.
+Alternative lenders offer merchant cash advances to individuals that own a business that processes credit cards and need access to capital.

 At Shield Funding, you can borrow based on your monthly revenues as long as you have a credit score above 500.
 Minimum monthly revenues must be $8,000, and you must have been in business for two months or more.
 They offer flexible repayment terms and interest rates between 12% to 45%.
 You can borrow anywhere between $5,000 to $1 million.